What does 128-bit encryption really mean?

 Why is this important to cryptography?
 Well, most good ciphers have only one known way of breaking them; trying every single key.
 The more keys there are the more keys have to be tried before the chances that you will stumble upon the correct one become reasonable.
 If a key is 128-bits long then there are 2128 different keys.
 On average you will have to search half of these keys (2127) before you get lucky.
 This is simply impossible with current technology and will remain so for a hundred years even if the growth in computing power stays at its current rate.

-A strength of 128-bits means that it should take no less effort than doing 2127 key tests, on average, to recover your secret information.
 With this in mind, your next question might be why not use a 256-bit key, or a 350-bit key or a 1024-bit key?
-The answer is that it defeats the object of encryption.
+The answer is that it defeats the object of what we’re trying to achieve with keyed encryption.
 The point of doing encryption is that you live by the assumption that protecting a small piece of information (like a 128-bit key) is a lot easier that protecting a lot of information like a document or a cell phone call.
 Ideally, we want our secret to be as small as possible but we need our secret to be big enough to resist an attack by trying every possible key.
 128-bit keys are the value at which these two opposing considerations trade-off.